 - An opportunity to live away from home

 - Opportunities to make new friends and diverse your network

 - NOT having a job at the end

 Is there any other way to get a degree minus the debt?

-This alternative is called a Degree Apprenticeship; a vocational and practical qualification that results in students receiving a high-class degree and three years of real life, real workplace training.
+This alternative is a Degree Apprenticeship; a vocational and practical qualification that results in students receiving a high-class degree and three years of real life, real workplace training.

-The cost is nothing, yes nothing and from what we hear from young Degree Apprentices all the other boxes are also ticked.
+The cost is nothing, yes nothing and from what we hear from young Degree Apprentices all the other boxes are ticked too.

 - A deep and specific knowledge of the industry and sector in which they are working.